17451k/clade/docs/configuration.md

 - "extensions" is a list of extension names to use during this Clade run.
     Default value is `["SrcGraph]`, which will run
 - "cpu_count" limits the number of CPU cores used by Clade.
+- "compress_db" is a boolean value (default false).
+If true, values in the `clade.db` database are stored as zlib-compressed blobs, which takes about four times less space but makes them readable only through the Clade API. `clade-db` converts a working directory either way later.

 ### Wrapper options